 This keto-friendly risotto pairs well with many foods.
 Some of my favorite pairings for this include seafood and chicken.
 It could even work well with pork.

 You could serve this recipe with my Haddock with Orange Thyme Sauce, my Pan Seared Scallops with Sauce (Keto-Friendly), or even my Easy Grilled Dijon Mustard Pork Tenderloin Recipe (Low Carb, Keto).
+It would also be wonderful with this keto pork tenderloin from My Life Cookbook.

 This recipe works best with mildly-flavored meats.
 The mild flavors might be overpower by super-spicy dishes like my Low-Carb Cajun Salmon (Keto-Friendly), or deeply flavored dishes like my Low-Carb Beef Bourguignon Stew.